|My Favourite Planet > English > Middle East > Turkey > |

 The area has been inhabited since the Neolithic Age (about 6200 BC) , and archaeological finds at the Ayasuluk Citadel (see the Selçuk photo gallery 1, page 2 for further information) reveal that it was already settled during the Bronze Age (e.g. during the Mycenaean era, 1500-1400 BC) long before the Ionians arrived here.

-According to legend the Greek founder of Ephesus was Androklos (Ἄνδροκλος), son of Kofros (Κόδρος), an equally legendary king of Athens.
-He was said to have deriven out the native Carian and Lelegian inhabitants.
+According to legend the Greek founder of Ephesus was Androklos (Ἄνδροκλος), son of Kodros (Κόδρος), a legendary king of Athens.
+He was said to have driven out the native Carians and Lelegians (probably Lydians).

 The city was famed for the Temple of Artemis (see information and photos of the ruins of the temple in the Selçuk photo gallery 1, pages 3-4), one of the Seven Wonders of the Ancient World.
 The prehistoric sanctuary of the Anatolian mother goddess Kybele (Κυβέλη) was transformed by the Greeks into a place of worship for Artemis, and they built ever larger temples for her.